xenit-eu/enterprise-conventions-gradle-plugin/README.md

   the `SIGNING_SUBKEY_ID` environment variable can be used to select the OpenPGP subkey to use for signing.
 * If the `signing.keyId`, `signing.password` and `signing.secretKeyRingFile` properties are present, these will be used for [default signatory credentials](https://docs.gradle.org/current/userguide/signing_plugin.html#sec:signatory_credentials)
-* If the `signing.gnupg.keuName` property is present, it will be used for the [GnuPG signer](https://docs.gradle.org/current/userguide/signing_plugin.html#sec:using_gpg_agent).
+* If the `signing.gnupg.keyName` property is present, it will be used for the [GnuPG signer](https://docs.gradle.org/current/userguide/signing_plugin.html#sec:using_gpg_agent).

 <details>